yinuotxie/QA-System-on-SQuAD2.0-and-QuAC/simple_basline.md

 is necessary.

-To execute the simple baseline model, the below command can be used, python <filpath to main.py> --baseline True
+To execute the simple baseline model, the below command can be used, python <filpath to main.py> --baseline

 (default argument picks up the strong baseline model)